Netflix-Skunkworks/sketchy/README.md

 A number of improvements and bug fixes have been made:

 - A new model and API endpoint called "Static" was created.
-This allows users to send Sketchy a static HTML file for text scraping and screenshoting.
+This allows users to send Sketchy a static HTML file for text scraping and screenshotting.
 See the [Wiki](https://github.com/Netflix/Sketchy/wiki) for usage information.
 - New PhantomJS script called 'static.js' for creating screenshots of static html files.
 - Creation of a new endpoint: api/v1.0/capture/last which shows the last capture that was taken.
 - Creation of a new endpoint: api/v1.0/static/last which shows the last static capture that was taken.